Ajay4321/PoleStarDemo/README.md

 Used MVVM design pattern for this demo.

 Created Landing page where search input available with "Get Books" button on right navigation item.
+User can also get search result from tap of "Search" in keyboard.

 # Below conditions i have checked for input validation: